 - A strong social safety net.
 For instance, Belgian healthcare is affordable and of a high quality.
 This is an important worry less while you focus on becoming financially independent.

 - No capital gains on stocks.
 Belgium is one of the few countries that does not tax capital gains for investments in stocks.
 This is a huge advantage because profits on investing compound.

-Reaching FIRE essentially consists of two tasks:
+Reaching FIRE can be boiled down to two tasks: